dart-lang/site-www/src/tools/pub/troubleshoot.md

 ---
 permalink: /tools/pub/troubleshoot
-title: "Troubleshooting pub"
+title: Troubleshooting pub
-description: "Common gotchas you might run into when using pub."
+description: Common gotchas you might run into when using pub.
 ---

 ## Getting a "403" error when publishing a package {#pub-publish-403}